 Running the simulation and analyzing the results.

-If you want to scale your geometry, you can use the built-in Scaling operation in SimScale.
-For example, we will scale the geometry for this tutorial by a factor of 0.5 with these steps:
+If you want to scale your geometry, you can use the built-in Scaling operation in SimScale’s CAD mode interface.
+In order to enter the environment, click on this icon:

 Now, the SimScale analysis library will pop up: